Zoie

 Then he looked around as he lowered his voice.
 “Actually. . . he doesn’t work here anymore.”

 Zoie’s heart skipped.“What?
-That’s not—he told me he’s working today.”
+That’s not— he told me he was working today.”

-All professionalism left his voice, “Gworllll, he was fired Monday.”
+All professionalism slipped from Fabian’s voice, “Gworllll, he was fired Monday.”

-"Huh, wha—what?"
+"Huh, wha— what?"
+Zoie stared at him.
 The fact that he had been lying just wasn't registering with her.
 Her hands trembled slightly.
 “Fired?
 For what?”

 Fabian stepped closer, voice soft and gossipy.
 “Well. . . the district manager came in Monday to check the cameras, standard holiday procedure, you know?
 Just to make sure no employees snuck out the back with merchandise during the holiday weekend.
 Happens every year.”